indrajith-shetty/MLND-Projects/README.md

 # MLND-Projects
-Repo for project submissions to Udacity ML Nanodegree
+Repo for project submissions to Udacity ML Nanodegree.
+This Repo is relevant to project reviewers only.